Azure-Samples/digital-twins-explorer/README.md

 ## Known Limitations

-* adt-explorer does not currently handle complex properties or components defined in twins well.
+* Azure Digital Twins explorer does not currently handle complex properties or components defined in twins well.
 You can create or visualize twins using these features, but you may not be able to view or edit their properties
 * The display of patches in the property inspector is not always correct if you perform multiple patches in a sequence.
 The changes should be correctly applied to th service twin, though

-## Running adt-explorer with Docker
+## Running Azure Digital Twins explorer with Docker

 1. Set up an Azure Digital Twins service instance with an Azure Active Directory client app registration.
 For instructions, please see the following how-to articles:
     * [Set up an Azure Digital Twins instance](https://docs.microsoft.com/azure/digital-twins/how-to-set-up-instance)
 1. From a command prompt in the root folder, run `docker build -t adt-explorer .`.
-This will build the Docker image for the ADT explorer.
+This will build the Docker image for the Azure Digital Twins explorer.
 1. From the same command prompt, run `docker run -it -p3000:3000 adt-explorer`.
     > By default, the app runs on port 3000.
 To customize the port, change the run command.
 For example, to use port 8080 run `docker run -it -p8080:3000 adt-explorer`.
-    > A message will appear on the console asking you to login using a code in the Microsoft device login page with your web browser; after doing so the ADT explorer should start.
+    > A message will appear on the console asking you to login using a code in the Microsoft device login page with your web browser; after doing so the Azure Digital Twins explorer should start.
     >  * Note: When run successfully the application will display a message showing you the URL & port that you must open to browse the app.
 When running the app inside Docker this information might not be accurate, as other port might have been exposed.
 Be sure to use
     >  the port you chose before.
 1. You can now open your web browser and browse to `http://localhost:3000` (change `3000` for the apropriate port, if you changed it).

 ## Experimental Features

-In addition to local operation, you can also run adt-explorer as a cloud application.
-In the cloud, you can use push notifications from Azure Digital Twins, sent via the Azure SignalR service, to update your adt-explorer in real time.
+In addition to local operation, you can also run Azure Digital Twins explorer as a cloud application.
+In the cloud, you can use push notifications from Azure Digital Twins, sent via the Azure SignalR service, to update your Azure Digital Twins explorer in real time.

 ### Running in the cloud